Barbara Nissman: Notable achievements

 From 1977 to 1980 Nissman served as artist in residence for the John Deere corporation, providing "recitals, master classes, and a music lecture series to Deere plant communities in the U.S. and abroad for six months each year."
 This was the first time an international corporation employed a classical artist to appear in factories, plants, and branch houses throughout the United States, Mexico and Europe.
 Prior to her work with John Deere, she participated in the Affiliate Artists program, serving from 1974 to 1976 as Affiliate Artist for the Arizona Commission on the Arts, widening the audience for classical music by presenting informal concerts at unconventional venues.

-From 1978-1980, Nissman appeared on BBC Television's popular daytime show, Pebble Mill at One, and introduced the series Barbara & Friends with Barbara chatting informally about her favorite composer "friends" and their music.
+From 1978 to 1980, Nissman appeared on BBC Television's popular daytime show, Pebble Mill at One, and introduced the series Barbara & Friends with Barbara chatting informally about her favorite composer "friends" and their music.
 A documentary was made by BBC Television about Barbara and her outreach work in schools, factories and in the concert hall.

 In 1982, Nissman was the featured performer in the first Gracht (Canal) concert held in Amsterdam on the Prinsengracht and attended by 8,000 people.
 The Prinsengracht concerts have remained a popular summer tradition, with audiences arriving on foot or in their boats to listen.
 40 years later, in 2022, Nissman again was a lead star at the famous Prinsengrachtconcert.
+She was invited on June 18, 2025 to celebrate the 750th anniversary of the City of Amsterdam with a gala concert on board the Clipper Stadt Amsterdam in New York City's harbor.
+It was the city of Amsterdam's gift, bringing a version of their Prinsengracht concert to the people of New Amsterdam (New York).